Maywand District murders: Specialist Jeremy N. Morlock

-Jeremy Morlock, a 22-year-old Army specialist from Wasilla, Alaska, was sentenced to 24 years in prison, reduced in rank to Private, and dishonorable discharged after pleading guilty to three counts of premeditated murder, conspiracy, obstruction of justice, and illegal drug use.
+Jeremy Morlock, a 22-year-old Army specialist from Wasilla, Alaska, was sentenced to 24 years in prison, reduced in rank to Private, and dishonorably discharged after pleading guilty to three counts of premeditated murder, conspiracy, obstruction of justice, and illegal drug use.
 He agreed to testify against the other soldiers allegedly involved.
 During his hearing, he was asked by Judge Lieutenant Colonel Kwasi Hawks "Were you going to shoot at (civilians) to scare them and it got out of hand?".
 Morlock replied: "The plan was to kill people, sir".
 Morlock challenged his guilty plea, but the Army Court of Criminal Appeals affirmed the conviction and sentence.

 Morlock's mother accused the U.S. government of scapegoating him: "I think the government is just playing these guys as scapegoats.
 The leaders dropped the ball.
 Who was watching over all this?" she said in a Seattle Times interview.